svenssonaxel/rondb-docker/README.md

 ## Goals of this repository

-1. Create an image with RonDB installed hopsworks/rondb:21.04.9 (x.y.z)
+1. Create an image with RonDB installed "hopsworks/rondb-standalone:21.04.9"
    - Purpose: basic local testing & building stone for other images
    - No building of RonDB itself
    - Supporting multiple CPU architectures